NUS-SoC-TIPS/backend/README.md

    ```

    You will be guided through an interactive prompt that will help you craft a beautiful commit message, using `commitizen`.

-## Updating TIPS for Upcoming Iteration

-To update TIPS for the coming iteration, you can simply update the JSON data at `src/data/jsons`.

-**NOTE:** DO NOT OVERWRITE past windows in `windows.json`.
-Instead, append new windows using an incremental `id`.

 ## Contributors